djayyab/-IOS-App-IEEEMadC/README.md

 # Disclaimer

 Bayti is a product designed and developed by Doaa Abu Jayyab.
-All photos used in the app or promotional collaterals are open-source and royalty free from Unsplash.com.
+All photos used in the app or promotional collaterals are open-source

 # License